 Please contact me at email@example.com to arrange for this initial conversation.

 A $200 retainer will then be necessary to proceed.
 For this amount, I will do an initial intake which will support the drafting of a request to obtain an IEE or a complaint for bullying or bullying/discriminatory harassment.

-As noted, the district should pay for the IEE.
-For other students, I can continue to provide services.
-We can discuss payment arrangements.
+As noted, the district should pay for the IEE if your child is on an IEP or 504 Plan.
+For other students, we will have to discuss payment arrangements.

-If money is a challenge for any parent, please contact me and we will work something out.
-I do NOT want any child or teen to continue to be bullied or harassed and lose his or her opportunity for a positive future just because the parent has financial challenges.
+If money is a challenge for you, please contact me and we will work something out.
+I do NOT want any child or teen to continue to be bullied or harassed and lose his or her opportunity for a positive future just because you have financial challenges.

 The following documents set forth my expertise: